Food waste

 Banana peels can also be eaten – and that’s no joke!
 They can be used to make a vegan alternative to bacon or a sweet oven-baked snack, for example.

-Making oven-baked sweet snacks.
 Important: always use organic bananas for all banana peel recipes.
 You also need to remove the stalk and tip of the banana as well as all the white strands inside the peel.
-Put your oven-baked banana peels on a baking tray and sprinkle with sugar.
-“Bake for half an hour at 180 degrees, then they’re ready to eat”, says Handke.

-Even more surprising is his recipe for banana bacon or ‘bananacon’.
-Use brown peels from very ripe bananas.
-“You have to marinate them for at least four hours, but ideally overnight”, explains Handke.
-Then all you have to do is fry the banana peel off over a high heat – and your ‘bananacon’ is ready!
-You’ll need two banana peels:
+Use brown skins from very ripe bananas and soak them in a marinade for at least four hours, but preferably overnight.
+Then simply fry the banana skin over a high heat – and your “bananacon” is ready!